Skip to Content

 Notes

-• Toasting the spices before grinding them enhances their flavor and aroma.
-Toast them in a dry pan over low heat until they become fragrant and slightly darker.
+• Toasting the whole spices before grinding them enhances their natural flavor.
+Warm them in a dry skillet over low heat until they darken slightly and become fragrant.

 Nutrition Disclosure: